celalaygar/Spring-Boot-2-3/README.md

 how to use h2 database.
 ```
-you can try runnuing createPersonelTest, deletePersonelTest methods with run as -> Junit Test in src/test/java/com/javaegitimleri/app/web/PersonelClinicRestControllerTest.java.
+you can try runnuing createPersonelTest, deletePersonelTest methods with run as -> Junit Test
+in src/test/java/com/javaegitimleri/app/web/PersonelClinicRestControllerTest.java.
-Then you can look at changing data on localhost:8182/rest/personels
+Also Then you can look at changing data on localhost:8182/rest/personels
 ```
 you have to add dependencies in pom.xml if you want to use h2 database with rest_api